ByronAP/FoxyMonitor/README.md

 A Windows Desktop Client For FoxyPool

 ###
-Required VS 2022 and .NET 6 (IDK why i used that)
+Requires VS 2022 and .NET 6 (IDK why I used these)